mktip/til/vagrant/sync-folder-to-vagrant-box.md

 config.vm.synced_folder "."        , "/vagrant", type: "rsync"
 ```

-If you needed to disable the syncronization temporirally you can append `,
+If you needed to disable the synchronization temporarily you can append `,
 disabled: true` to the `sync_folder` call:

 ```ruby